This procedure sets forth guidelines to assist state-operated campuses of the State

 If requested, the Business Officer or campus designee, shall require the contractor

-to provide access to other relevant documentation (e.g., books, records, payroll records)
+to provide access to other relevant documentation (e.g., books, records, and payroll

-relating to their operations and implementation of their affirmative action or equal
+records) relating to their operations and implementation of their affirmative action

 Any waivers of compliance issued by the University-wide MWBE Program Office, or